A brief review of air pollution in Ghana, recent research findings and how cities around the world are tackling poor air quality

 Ghana’s urban ambient air pollution levels contain more than three times as many of the deadly PM2.5 as the WHO guidelines for outdoor air quality (31.1 micrograms per cubic meter [μg/m3] compared with the WHO recommended annual guideline of 10 μg/m3), the WHO data shows.

-PM2.5s are ultra-fine particles of less than 2.5 micrometers which can penetrate and lodge inside the cardiovascular system.
+PM2.5s are ultra-fine particles of 2.5 micrometers or less in diameter, which can penetrate and lodge deep inside the cardiovascular system.

 The WHO data did not include measurements for other air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO) and ozone.

-Ghana's dirty air is characterized by rapid urbanization and trends in population growth in urban areas.
+Ghana's dirty air is characterized by trends in population growth in urban areas.

 Air pollution is linked to more than 28,000 premature deaths in Ghana every year, with people living in the capital Accra and other urban areas worst impacted.3